andrlikjirka/4it573-dreamify-crowdfunding/README.md

 - dreams categories
 - publishing new dreams
 - contribution to dream authors using PayPal (helping to make their dreams come true)
-- real-time updates when a new contribution made
+- real-time updates of pledged money when a new contribution made
 - user profile
 - author's dreams